Psalm 102 – Afflicted, But Full of Trust

 This psalm describes Jerusalem (Zion) in a state of ruin.
 If this is taken as literal ruin, the psalm may have been written by those in exile who mourned over both their personal and national affliction.
 Adam Clarke followed this thinking and suggested the author could be Daniel, Jeremiah, or Nehemiah.
 However, it may be that the ruin of Zion described is more poetic in nature and the psalm is pre-exilic.

 In traditional Christian liturgy, this has been regarded as one of the seven penitential psalms (along with Psalms 6, 32, 38, 51, 130, and 143).

 1. (1-2) A plea for the presence of God.

 Do not hide Your face from me in the day of my trouble;

 In the day that I call, answer me speedily.

 a.
-Hear my prayer, O LORD: According to its title, this Psalm comes from an anonymous afflicted one.
-The Psalmist begs for God to hear his prayer, knowing that a good and compassionate God could not hear and not help.
+Hear my prayer, O LORD: According to its title, this psalm comes from an anonymous afflicted one.
+The psalmist begs for God to hear his prayer, knowing that a good and compassionate God could not hear but still ignore his plea.

 i.
 The first two verses of this psalm are filled with phrases that allude to other psalms (VanGemeren cites seven such phrases).
-“But the psalmist is not a cold-blooded compiler, weaving a web from old threads, but a suffering man, fain to give his desires voice, in words which sufferers before him had hallowed, and securing a certain solace by reiterating familiar petitions.”
+“But the psalmist is not a cold-blooded compiler, weaving a web from old threads, but a suffering man…securing a certain solace by reiterating familiar petitions.”
 (Maclaren)

 b.
-Do not hide Your face: The affliction itself was bad enough, but made worse beyond measure by the sense that God did not see or care.
-When he had the sense that God’s favor and face were evident, then affliction could be endured.
+Do not hide Your face: The affliction itself was bad enough, but it was made worse beyond measure by the sense that God did not see or care.
+When he had the sense that God’s favor and face were evident, the affliction could be endured.